nrinaudo/kantan.csv/error_handling.md

 ---
-layout: tutorial
+layout: scala mdocorial
 title: "Error handling"
-section: tutorial
+section: scala mdocorial
 sort_order: 9
 ---

 There are many ways of dealing with parse errors in kantan.csv.
-This tutorial shows the most common strategies, but it essentially boils down to knowing how [`Either`] (the underlying type of [`ReadResult`]) works.
+This scala mdocorial shows the most common strategies, but it essentially boils down to knowing how [`Either`] (the underlying type of [`ReadResult`]) works.

 All the examples here are going to be using the following data: